Geometry of Gaussian free field sign clusters and random interlacements: Strong connectivity of the interlacement set

 \section{Strong connectivity of the interlacement set}

 We now prove a strong connectivity result for the random interlacement set on the cable system, Proposition \ref{connectivity} below; see also Proposition 1 in \cite{MR2819660} and Lemma 3.2 in \cite{DrePreRod} for similar findings in the case $G = \Z^d.$ We recall our standing assumption \eqref{eq:Ass}.
 The availability of controls on the heat kernel and exit times provided by Proposition \ref{someproperties} will figure prominently in obtaining the desired estimates; see also Remark \ref{R:condconn} below.
-The connectivity result will play a crucial role in Section \nolinebreak\ref{sectionpercsigncluster}, where $\tilde{\I}^u$ will be used as a random network to construct certain continuous level-set paths for the free field.
-For each $z\in{\tilde{G}},$ $u>0,$ and $L\geqslant1,$ if $z\in{\tilde{\I}^u}$ we denote by $\tilde{C}^u(z,L)$ the set of points of $\tilde{G}$ connected to $z$ by a continuous path in $\tilde{\I}^u\cap\tilde{B}(z,L),$ and we take $\tilde{C}^u(z,L)=\emptyset$ if $x \in \mathcal V^u.$ We recall the notation introduced in \eqref{simConn} and \eqref{ballsalmostconnected}, and our standing assumptions \eqref{eq:Ass}. \begin{Prop} For each $u_0>0,$ there exist constants $\Cl[c]{cStrong}>0,$ $c>0$ and $C<\infty$ all depending on $u_0$ such that, for all $x_0\in{G},$ $u\in{(0,u_0]}$ and $L\geq1,$\phantom{$\Cl{CStrong}$}
+The connectivity result will play a crucial role in Section \nolinebreak\ref{denouement}, where $\tilde{\I}^u$ will be used as a random network to construct certain continuous level-set paths for the free field.
+We recall the notation introduced in \eqref{simConn} and \eqref{ballsalmostconnected}, and our standing assumptions \eqref{eq:Ass}. \begin{Prop} For each $u_0>0,$ there exist constants $\Cl[c]{cStrong}>0,$ $c>0$ and $C<\infty$ all depending on $u_0$ such that, for all $x_0\in{G},$ $u\in{(0,u_0]}$ and $L\geq1,$\phantom{$\Cl{CStrong}$}

 \end{Prop}